earchibong/devops_projects/docker.md

 <br>

-- Create a Jenkinsfile which will run `docker build` and push the image to AWS ECR repository
+- Creating the Jenkinsfile for the two branches which will run docker build and push the image to AWS ECR repository

 ```